-After giving effect to the sale of 5,625,000 shares of common stock in this offering at an initial public offering price of \$15.00 per share, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, our as adjusted net tangible book value at December 31, 2018 would have been approximately \$170.8 million, or \$7.55 per share.
-This represents an immediate increase in as adjusted net tangible book value of \$1.93 per share to existing stockholders and an immediate dilution of \$7.45 per share to new investors.
+After giving effect to the sale of shares of common stock in this offering at an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, our as adjusted net tangible book value at December 31, 2018 would have been approximately \$ million, or \$ per share.
+This represents an immediate increase in as adjusted net tangible book value of \$ per share to existing stockholders and an immediate dilution of \$ per share to new investors.
 The following table illustrates this per share dilution:

-Initial public offering price per share \$ 15.00 Historical net tangible book value per share as of December 31, 2018 \$ 5.62 Increase in pro forma as adjusted net tangible book value per share attributable to new investors 1.93 Pro forma as adjusted net tangible book value per share after this offering 7.55 Dilution per share to investors in this offering \$ 7.45
+Assumed initial public offering price per share \$ Historical net tangible book value per share as of December 31, 2018 \$ 5.62 Increase in pro forma as adjusted net tangible book value per share attributable to new investors Pro forma as adjusted net tangible book value per share after this offering Dilution per share to investors in this offering \$